oskardudycz/event-driven.io/content/posts/2022-11-27--how_to_map_event_type_by_convention/index.en.md

 **Events are an essential block of Event-Driven Architecture.
 They represent business facts that happened in our system.** We can use them to integrate business workflow steps, store them to use them later in our business logic, or get insights about our process.
 They’re both business concepts representing the checkpoints of our workflow, and technical messages changed back and forth into a series of ones and zeros.
 This process is called (de)serialisation.
 We have plenty of options to choose from in serialisation formats.
 The major split is for text-based and binary formats.
 Text-based are, e.g. JSON and XML.
 Their advantage is that you can read them in any text editor, are (more or less) human-readable, popular and have much tooling around them; they’re also standardised.
 Yet, they have flaws, like the inability to easily express precise numeric, date and time formats; they take more space.
 That’s where binary formats can help.
 The most popular are [Protobuf](https://developers.google.com/protocol-buffers) and [Avro]( https://avro.apache.org/).

 **No matter your choice, you’ll still need to define the mapping between the code type representing your event and serialised message.** This part is also essential in maintaining the evolution/versioning of events.
-I wrote about that in my other articles: [Simple patterns for events schema versioning](/en/simple_events_versioning_patterns/), [Event Versioning with Marten](/en/event_versioning_with_marten/).
+I wrote about that in my other articles: [Simple patterns for events schema versioning](/en/simple_events_versioning_patterns/) and [Event Versioning with Marten](/en/event_versioning_with_marten/).
+Check also Greg Young book [Versioning in an Event Sourced System](https://leanpub.com/esversioning/read).

 **When serialising type to bytes, you need to store the type name.
 You can do that explicitly by manually defining mapping or using a convention-based approach.** Both have pros and cons.
 Manual can be a bit repetitive and yet another thing to remember.
 Convention-based is more magical, and if we forget how it works, then surprisingly, we can break our mapping.
 How?
 The most straightforward approach in languages like C# or Java is to use the full class name.
 We can get the text name from our event class.
 It contains both namespace/package paths so that we won’t mistake it with other events named the same but in different locations.
 Yet, if we’re refactoring and moving code from one place to another or fixing an accidental typo, we can change the event type name.
 Once we did that, our mapping was broken, as the stored event type name won’t match the new location.